For International Women’s Day, 338 young women aged 18 to 23 sat in the House of Commons, each representing their own riding in Canada.

 This “takeover” was part of a larger three-day event — four days for Indigenous delegates — called the “Daughters of the Vote” initiative.
 It was created by Equal Voice Canada, a multi-partisan organization founded in 2001 that advocates for increased female representation and involvement in Canadian politics.

-This is the first time that an event like this has taken place and nine UBC students got to attend — Amy Ryder, Shakti Ramkumar, Helen Zhou, Sarah Saeed, Gunisha Kalra, Mustari Tumpa, Sara Wahedi, Montana Cardina and Ashleigh Giffen (from UBC Okanagan).
+This is the first time that an event like this has taken place and eight UBC students got to attend — Amy Ryder, Shakti Ramkumar, Helen Zhou, Sarah Saeed, Gunisha Kalra, Mustari Tumpa, Montana Cardina and Ashleigh Giffen (from UBC Okanagan).

 Sarah Saeed, a third-year UBC student majoring in economics and political science, noted the evidence for its necessity.

 “Before coming into this event, I didn’t really see myself wanting to go into politics or running as an MP, but I think it has really opened my eyes and made a career in politics a possibility,” said Saeed.
 “There have only been 314 women elected in the history of Canadian parliament and more representation is definitely needed — which is something that this event is attempting to do.”